89 Notable alumni of

 -

-John Randolph Thune is an American politician serving as the senior United States senator from South Dakota, since 2005.
-A member of the Republican Party, he has been the Senate majority leader and Senate Republican leader since 2025.
-Thune is in his fourth Senate term and is the dean of South Dakota's congressional delegation.
-From 1997 to 2003, he served three terms as the U.S. representative for South Dakota's at-large congressional district.
+John Randolph Thune is an American politician serving as the senior United States senator from South Dakota, a seat he has held since 2005.
+From 1997 to 2003, he was the U.S. representative for South Dakota's at-large congressional district.
+A Republican, Thune has been the Senate majority leader and Senate Republican leader since January 2025.

 -